xseman/xseman/README.md

 ### Languages & Tools 🔨

-Absolute freedom to use any platform.
+The main goal is absolute freedom to use any platform.
 Try to avoid lock-in at all cost

 <code><img height="20" src="icons/typescript.svg"></code>
 <code><img height="20" src="icons/javascript.svg"></code>